maaclin/project-eks_multi_app/README.md

 - ArgoCD: Automated deployment of our application deployed from insde the cluster to sync manifests from GitHub

-- End to end flow: Route 53 resolves DNS requests, reaches IGW, forwards to NLB to NGINX Ingress controller to our service and lastly our pods.
+- End to end flow:
+Route 53 resolves DNS requests, reaches IGW, forwards to NLB to NGINX Ingress controller to our service and lastly our pods.
 TLS is automatically applied by cert manager using Let's encrypt so our webpage is served over HTTPS.
+Egress traffic routed through NAT Gateway.

 ## Security Considerations

-- Scanning in CI before apply: Tflint and Checkov for IaC, Trivy for Docker/K8s
+- Scanning in CI before apply: Tflint and Checkov for IaC, Trivy for Docker image
 - Rule of least privilege for IRSA roles
 - All workflows use OIDC instead of GitHub secrets credentials: